Gopal Raju: Career

 Raju launched the first successful Indian newspaper in the US, India Abroad, in 1970.
 The India Abroad newspaper refers to itself as the "oldest Indian newspaper published in North America."
 The newspaper quickly became an influential voice for the growing Indian American community in the United States.
 Raju's India Abroad was considered to be an important milestone for the growth of ethnic media in the U.S and one of the most credible Indian American publications.
 The Economist, a respected British weekly international affairs magazine, once referred to Raju's India Abroad as a daily publication of "unusually high quality".

 In 1997, Raju held talks to merger India Abroad with India-West, an ethnic Indian American newspaper published in California.
 Raju and India-West publisher, Ramesh Murarka, went as far a jointly purchasing a building in San Leandro, California, to house the offices of the proposed, combined newspaper.
 Under the proposal, the existing India Abroad offices would have become the East Coast offices of the new newspaper, while the offices of India-West in California would have become the West Coast headquarters of the publication.
 However, in the end Raju and Murarka decided to abandon the proposed merger of the publications.
 Raju later sold India Abroad in April 2001 to Rediff.com, which currently owns and operates the newspaper.

 Raju also founded the India Abroad News Service, which was later renamed the Indo-Asian News Service (IANS).

 The IANS, which is headquartered in New Delhi, focuses its reporting on issues affecting India, South Asia and the Indian Diaspora around the world.

 Raju remained involved with the Indian American media following his sale of India Abroad to Rediff.com in 2001.
-He began publishing several weekly newspapers in the United States, including the News India Times, the Gujarat Times and Desi Talk.

 In 2006, Raju held discussions and agreed to a merger and alignment of News India Times, Desi Talk operations with South Asian Insider, a weekly newspaper run by Sharanjit Singh Thind.
 Thind is a self made media owner, who started his career in US with India Abroad as Marketing Manager and later formed NuWay Group, a media company.
 There was also an agreement between Mr. Raju and Thind to buy the whole News India Times Group later if Thind wishes.
 The agreement was short lived and never fully materialized because of overall declining Print market and respective papers.
 Raju remained the publisher of these three weekly publications until his death in 2008.